-Asset and deposit growth both decreased in 2021 to 6.1% and 5.8% respectively.
-Loan growth increased considerably over this past year, after several consecutive years of declining growth.
+Asset and deposit growth both decreased in 2022 to 4.6% and 3.3% respectively.
+After several consecutive years of declining growth, loan growth continued to trend upwards, increasing slightly this past year to 9.1%.

-Systems' assets were \$39.8 billion at year-end, while deposits and loans totaled \$36.1 billion and \$32.2 billion respectively.
+Systems' assets were \$41.7 billion at year-end, while deposits and loans totaled \$37.3 billion and \$35.1 billion respectively.